mcp1997/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach - looks at every single element of an array without stopping.
+Doesn't return a new array by default.
+Might not be great for huge datasets.
+    .map - does not manipulate the original array and returns a new array.
+Generally used for converting data.
+Needs the return keyword.

 2. Explain the difference between a callback and a higher order function.
+    Higher Order Functions receive callback functions as arguments while callback functions are passed into the higher order functions AS arguments.

 3. What is closure?
+    When a function reaches outside it's scope into a parent scope to access a variable.

 4. Describe the four rules of the 'this' keyword.
+    1. In the global scope - 'this' refers to the window object.
+    2. Implicit Binding - when a function is invoked, 'this' refers to what is left of the dot.
+    3. New Binding - Constructor functions create and return NEW objects, and those NEW objects are what 'this' refers to.
+    4. Explicit Binding - whenever we use methods to specifically define what 'this' refers to.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() works in conjunction with 'extends'.
+It's a keyword that tells the subclass to inherit all of it's parent's attributes and methods.
+Without this instruction, the new subclass won't work.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.